 In 2017, the topic of building a metro to Vinogradar came to life.
 Mayor Vitali Klitschko promised to start construction even in December.

-“According to preliminary estimates, we will be able to open the Mostitskaya and Prospekt Pravdy stations within three years,” said the long-time head of the capital, but he was unable to do so.
+“According to preliminary estimates, we will be able to open the Mostitskaya and Prospekt Pravdy stations within three years,” said the long-term head of the capital, but he was unable to do so.

-In January 2018, the Kyiv Metro announced a tender for the construction of a section of the Syretsko-Pecherskaya metro line with an electric depot in the Podolsk region (the section from the Syrets station to the Prospekt Pravdy station with two stations (Mostytska and Prospekt Pravdy) and a section of the fork branch towards the Vinogradar station.
-After lengthy battles, at the end of the same year it was won by the company that builds all the metropolitan subway stations - Kievmetrostroy.
+In January 2018, the Kyiv Metro announced a tender for the construction of a section of the Syretsko-Pecherskaya metro line with an electric depot in the Podolsk region (the section from the Syrets station to the Prospekt Pravdy station with two stations (Mostytskaya and Prospekt Pravdy) and a section of the fork branch towards the Vinogradar station After lengthy battles at the end of the same year.
+The winner was the company that built all the metropolitan subway stations, Kievmetrostroy.

 The head of the capital's subway, Viktor Braginsky, clarified that the trains will start operating in 2025 and noted that adjustments to the project are ongoing.
 True, this was before the termination of the contract with Kievmetrostroy.